 Please also note that some of our work placement employers have stipulated that they will only accept applications from Candidates who have already completed both the barrister and solicitor exams.

 As a practical training course required for professional licensure, the LPP does not qualify for OSAP funding.
 If you have existing Ontario Student Assistance Program (OSAP) loans, you can apply for OSAP Continuation of Interest-Free Status to keep your previous OSAP loans in interest-free/suspended repayment status.
 For more information on next steps and timelines, please click the hyperlink and scroll to the “Law Practice Program” section.
-2020-2021 information will be updated in May 2020.
+2021-2022 information will be updated in June/July 2021.
 Questions?
 Contact the ServiceHub at Ryerson University.